Counting voids and filaments: Betti Curves as a Powerful Probe for Cosmology: Introduction

 In light of these challenges, a method from Topological Data Analysis (TDA) -- specifically Persistent Homology (PH) -- quantifies the multiscale topology of data, offering a powerful and complementary perspective for analyzing complex structures (see \cite{TDA00,TDA16,TDA21} for a review).
 The rich framework of PH has been successfully applied in various fields, such as computer vision and computer graphics \cite{TDA-cv14,TDA-cv10,TDA-cv09}, systems biology \cite{TDA-bio20}, materials science \cite{TDA-material16,TDA-material15}, complex systems and chaotic dynamics \cite{TDA-ComplexSystem19,TDA-chaotic16}.
 In cosmology, PH enables the characterization of connected components, loops, and voids in the cosmic web, thereby providing insights into gravitational collapse and the cosmic expansion history.
 It has been used for the detection of BAO signal \cite{TDA-BAO20}, distinguishing dark energy models \cite{TDA-DE11}, measurements of structure growth and intrinsic alignment \cite{TDA-DES22}, as well as identification and evolution of cosmic web structures \cite{TDA-cosmicWeb19,TDA-cosmicWeb21}.
 Moreover, it has been found that PH can constrain standard cosmological parameters and primordial non-Gaussianity through Fisher forecast \cite{TDA-Mnu24,Cosmo_PH_Fisher}. \cite{PDCNN24} constructs a Convolutional Neural Network (CNN) for the Persistence Diagram (PD), the direct output of PH, and constrains cosmological parameters within the Bayesian framework using simulated halo catalogs.
 The study demonstrates that PD is a promising tool for cosmological parameter inference.
-However, as a 2-D field-level statistic, PD may be more susceptible to noise and systematic effects in the simulated training set, and it also presents challenges in terms of physical interpretation.
+However, as a 2-D field-level statistic, PD requires modeling a higher-dimensional representation and may be more sensitive to cosmic variance and systematic effects in the simulated training set.